-In Canada, 1 in 3 adolescent students have reported being bullied.
-In addition, almost half of Canadian parents have reported having a child that is the victim of bullying.
+When it comes to our children's mental health, the stats on bullying are pretty scary.
+In Canada, 1 in 3 adolescent students have reported being bullied and almost half of Canadian parents have reported having a child that is the victim of bullying.

 Studies have found bullying occurs once every 7 minutes on the playground and once every 25 minutes in the classroom (with no exact statistics as to the frequency bullying occurs online).